HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Bulk_Update_Snackbar.png)

-## Tracking Bulk Updates and view Bulk Update results
+## Tracking Bulk Updates and viewing Bulk Update results

 There are two ways to track the bulk update: the first is the snackbar described above, and the other is the **Updates** page.